ramennaut/slate-app/README.md

 #### List Navigation
 - **Continue List**: Press `Enter` to automatically create the next list item
 - **Indent**: Press `Tab` to indent the current list item (4 spaces)
+- **Nested Numbering**: Ordered lists reset to 1 when indented to a new level
 - **Unindent**: Press `Shift+Tab` to reduce indentation
 - **Smart Backspace**: Press `Backspace` in indented areas to remove entire indent levels
 - **End List**: Press `Enter` on an empty list item to end the list